-ESXi Networking for Promiscuous Mode
+Override ESXi Networking for Promiscuous Mode

-From Cisco NDFC Release, you can run NDFC on top of virtual Nexus Dashboard (vND) instance with promiscuous mode that is disabled on port groups that are associated with Nexus Dashboard interfaces where External Service IP addresses are specified. vND comprises Nexus Dashboard management interface and data interface.
-By default, for fabric controller persona, two external service IP addresses are required for the Nexus Dashboard management interface subnet.

-Before the NDFC Release, if Inband management or Endpoint Locator or POAP feature was enabled on NDFC, you must also enable promiscuous mode for the Nexus Dashboard data or fabric interface port-group.
-This setting was mandatory for traffic flow that is associated for these features.
+For NDFC to run on top of the virtual Nexus Dashboard (vND) instance, you must enable promiscuous mode on port groups that are associated with Nexus Dashboard interfaces where External Service IP addresses are specified. vND comprises of Nexus Dashboard management interface and data interface.
+By default, for LAN deployments, 2 external service IP addresses are required for the Nexus Dashboard management interface subnet.
+Therefore, you must enable promiscuous mode for the associated port-group.
+If inband management or Endpoint Locator (EPL) is enabled, you must specify External Service IP addresses in the Nexus Dashboard data interface subnet.
+You must also enable the promiscuous mode for the Nexus Dashboard data/fabric interface port-group.
+For NDFC SAN Controller, promiscuous mode must be enabled only on the Nexus Dashboard data interface associated port-group.
+For NDFC SAN Controller, promiscuous mode only needs to be enabled on the Nexus Dashboard data interface associated port-group.
+For more information, refer to

-Enabling promiscuous mode raise risk of security issues in NDFC, it is recommended to set default setting for promiscuous mode.

-- Disabling promiscuous mode is supported from Cisco Nexus Dashboard Release . - You can disable promiscuous mode when Nexus Dashboard nodes are layer-3 adjacent on the Data network, BGP is configured, and fabric switches are reachable through the data interface. - You can disable promiscuous mode when Nexus Dashboard interfaces are layer-2 adjacent to switch mgmt0 interface.

-If Inband management or EPL is enabled, you must specify External Service IP addresses in the Nexus Dashboard data interface subnet.
-You can disable promiscuous mode for the Nexus Dashboard data or fabric interface port-group.
-For more information, refer to Cisco Nexus Dashboard Deployment GuideCisco Nexus Dashboard Deployment Guide

-Default option for promiscuous mode is Reject.

-Step 1 Step 2 Step 3 Log into your vSphere Client.
-Navigate to the ESXi host.
-Right-click the host and choose Settings .
+- Step 1 Log into your vSphere Client.

+- Step 2 Navigate to the ESXi host.

+- Step 3 Right-click the host and choose Settings.

 A sub-menu appears.

-Step 4 Choose Networking > Virtual Switches .
+Step 4 Choose Networking > Virtual Switches.

 All the virtual switches appear as blocks.

-Step 5 Step 6 Step 7 Click Edit Settings of the VM Network.
-Navigate to the Security tab.
-Update the Promiscuous mode settings as follows: • Check the Override check box. • Choose Accept from the drop-down list.
+- Step 5 Click Edit Settings of the VM Network.

+- Step 6 Navigate to the Security tab.

+- Step 7 Update the Promiscuous mode settings as follows:

+- Check the Override check box.

+- Choose Accept from the drop-down list.

+- Step 8 Click OK.